ACEmulator/ACE/docs/SINGLE_PLAYER_FIRST_RUN.md

 Repeated Play clicks do not create duplicate processes.
 By default, closing the game gracefully stops the launcher-owned server.
 The Stop button requests ACE's `stop-now` console command and forces termination only if that verified child does not exit within 20 seconds.

-Characters live in `Runtime\Database\ace_shard` when private mode is selected, not in the launcher executable.
-Preserve the entire `Runtime\Database` directory across upgrades and back it up before replacing or resetting anything.
+Characters live in `%LOCALAPPDATA%\ACESinglePlayer\Database\ace_shard` when private mode is selected, not in the launcher executable.
+Preserve the entire `%LOCALAPPDATA%\ACESinglePlayer` directory across upgrades and back it up before replacing or resetting anything.
 Settings live at `%LOCALAPPDATA%\ACESinglePlayer\settings.json`; secrets there are DPAPI-protected.
 The generated Runtime `Config.js` necessarily contains the database password for ACE.Server and is restricted to the current Windows user.

 Use **Open Logs** for startup errors.
 The launcher never writes account or database passwords to its log.
 The real client and a live ACE world database are required for an end-to-end character-screen test.